-To determine if you or a loved one has an addiction to drugs, you must know what the signs are.
+To determine if you or a loved one has an addiction to drugs, you must know the signs of prescription drug abuse.
 Even drugs that are not illegal can cause severe problems.
-Prescription drugs can cause long-term dependency.
+For example, prescription drugs can cause long-term dependency.
 In addition, quitting opioid drugs and other prescription drugs can result in uncomfortable, if not life-threatening, symptoms.
-You need to know prescription drug addiction symptoms to determine if you or a loved one needs a prescription drug detox center in FL.
+Therefore, you need to know prescription drug addiction symptoms to determine if you or a loved one needs a prescription drug addiction treatment program in Jacksonville.

 What Is Prescription Drug Addiction?

 At first, drug use does not seem like a serious problem.
 In fact, you may have had a prescription for the drugs from your doctor.
 However, the high that prescription pain killers can cause makes taking them enjoyable.
-The withdrawal effects make stopping these drugs painful and difficult.
+In addition, the withdrawal effects make stopping these drugs painful and difficult.

 Over time, you may find yourself using prescription drugs regularly.
 Depending on your situation, you may lie to your doctor to get prescriptions or take the drugs from friends or family members.
-Even if you don’t reach this level, if you cannot stop taking the drugs, you have developed an addiction.
+Even if you don’t reach this level, you have developed an addiction if you cannot stop taking the drugs.

 What Are Prescription Drug Addiction Symptoms?